 Shakti Power Yoga

-In 2012, sisters Kelly Farina-Carter and Lauren Farina founded Shakti Power Yoga on the pillars of gratitude, growth and community.
-They’ve developed a tribe of loyal followers who spread the Shakti gospel via word-of-mouth and custom merch.
+Sisters Kelly Farina-Carter and Lauren Farina founded Shakti Power Yoga on the pillars of gratitude, growth, and community.
+They’ve developed a tribe of loyal followers who spread the Shakti gospel via word-of-mouth, social media, and custom merch.
 Popular classes range from a heated power flow to a nourishing restorative session.

 Neighborhood: Midtown